A generalized inner product-based wave scattering from an underwater source in a compressible ocean: Introduction

-It turns out that the theory of generalised eigenfunctions and spectral solutions for continuous spectra can be obtained numerically by applying quadrature to the integrals over the continuous spectrum.
+It turns out that the theory of generalised eigenfunctions and spectral solutions for continuous spectra can be implemented numerically by applying quadrature to the integrals over the continuous spectrum.
 This idea was in the work of \cite{hazard2008spectral,meylan_2009,meylan2009time2, peter2010general}, but appears explicitly in \cite{wilks2024,WILKS2025103421}.
-As far as we are aware, this work is the first application of the theory to compressible water wave scattering.
-A key advantage of the numerical spectral technique is that the generalised eigenfunctions, which satisfy $\mathcal{A}\hat{u}=-\omega^2\hat{u}$, are precisely the time harmonic solutions for the angular frequency $\omega$.
-These single-frequency scattering solutions can be found numerically for a wide range of problems, e.g.\ variable bathymetry, which would be a relatively straightforward extension of the present work.
-We note that the ease of determining the spectrum stands in contrast with a more numerical method, in which the operator $\mathcal{A}$ is approximated by a matrix and the spectrum of this matrix is sought.
+As far as we are aware, the present work is the first application of the theory to compressible water wave scattering.
+A key advantage of the numerical spectral technique is that the generalised eigenfunctions, which satisfy $\mathcal{A}\hat{u}=\omega^2\hat{u}$, are precisely the time harmonic solutions for the angular frequency $\omega$.
+These single-frequency scattering solutions can be found numerically for a wide range of problems, e.g., variable bathymetry, which would be a relatively straightforward extension of the present work.
+We note that the ease of determining the spectrum stands in contrast with a more numerical method (e.g., Lanczos Algorithm), in which the operator $\mathcal{A}$ is approximated by a matrix and the spectrum of this matrix is sought.
 In this case, very many numerical problems arise, especially because the eigenvalues of the underlying operator are continuous.
-Further problems can arise from the fact that it may be difficult to preserve the self-adjoint property of the matrix if the inner product is nontrivial (as in the case with the current problem).
+Further problems can arise from the fact that it may be difficult to preserve the self-adjoint property of the matrix if the inner product $\langle\cdot,\cdot\rangle$ is not straightforward to compute (as in the case with the current problem).
+Finally, we note that the use of these spectral methods is especially useful in problems where there is an initial condition rather than forcing at the boundary.